 Eliza was absolutely sensational as Faith.
-She was sexy, badass, frightening, tragic and cool all at the same time.
+She was sexy, frightening, tragic and vulnerable all at the same time.
 The great thing about Faith was even at her worst she was never evil.
 Just someone who couldn’t own up to her mistakes.
-When she killed someone rather than admit what she did she just ended up digging herself into a bigger hole to the point where there is seemingly no way for her to return.
-Of course ultimately it was Angel that ended up helping her to reform which later led to her saving him when he became Angelus in a nice twist.
+When she killed someone, rather than admit what she did she just ended up digging herself into a bigger hole, where there is seemingly no way for her to return.
+Ultimately however Angel that ends up helping her to reform which later led to her saving him when he became Angelus in a nice twist.

 Though Faith was a fully fledged hero who helped save the day by the end of her time in Buffy, sadly Eliza Dushku turned down the chance to star in her own series.
-Joss Whedon had intended for there to be a spin off about Spike and Faith travelling the world together but Eliza was busy with Tru Calling so Spike crossed over into Angel.
-I would have LOVED a Spike and Faith spin off as they were by far my two favourite characters and I really wished they had gone back to it after Angel finished, but sadly it was not meant to be.
+Joss Whedon had intended for there to be a spin off about Spike and Faith travelling the world together but Eliza was busy with Tru Calling, so Spike crossed over into Angel.
+I would have loved a Spike and Faith spin off.
+They were by far my favourite characters and I really wished they had gone back to it after Angel finished, but sadly it was not meant to be.

-Still Faith’s time on both shows is enough to establish her as one of the most badass Vampire killers of all time.
+Still Faith’s time on both shows is enough to establish her as one of the most interesting and nuanced Vampire killers of all time.

 5/ Captain Kronos (Captain Kronos Vampire Hunter)

-From Hammer’s underrated classic, Kronos is a swashbuckling hero whose family were killed by Vampires and who travels the world avenging them.
+From Hammer’s underrated classic, Kronos is a swashbuckling hero who travels the world killing Vampires to avenge his family.

-It is established that there are many different breeds of Vampire in Kronos and often when hunting them he will have to try all the different options of killing them before he finds the one that works.
-One scene sees him hang a Vampire, stake him and even try and burn him before he discovers how to kill him.
+It is established that there are many different breeds of Vampire in Kronos, and often when hunting them he will have to try all the different options of killing them before he finds the one that works.
+One scene sees Kronos hang a Vampire, stake him and even try and burn him before he discovers how to kill it.

 4/ Rachel Van Helsing (Tomb of Dracula)

-In much the same way as Cushing’s Van Helsing set the template for the later more cerebral, posh English Vampire hunter like Rupert Giles then Rachel was really the one set the template for the feisty, female ass kicking Vampire hunters like Buffy.
+In much the same way as Cushing’s Van Helsing set the template for the later more cerebral, posh English Vampire hunter like Rupert Giles.
+Rachel was really the one set the template for the more physical female Vampire hunters like Buffy.

-Rachel was the descendant of the original Van Helsing who battled Dracula in the 1970’s in Marvels Tomb of Dracula, which Joss Whedon himself has cited as one of his biggest influences on both Buffy and Angel.
+Rachel was the descendant of the original Van Helsing who battled Dracula in the 1970’s in Marvels Tomb of Dracula.
+(Joss Whedon himself has cited this series as one of his biggest influences on both Buffy and Angel.)